-La Serra, as the other side of Marcarini Barolo production is named, comes from a historic area of ancient origin whose soil, lacking organic substances but rich in mineral salts and microelements, is capable of giving wines good color, structure, and flavor but never excessive tannins.
-The particular microclimate is characterized by a slight ventilation with the circulation of fresh and dry air
+La Serra, or rather the other side of the Marcarini Barolo production, comes from a historic area of ancient origin whose soil, lacking organic substances but rich in mineral salts and microelements, is capable of giving wines good color, structure, and flavorful but never excessive tannins.
+The particular microclimate is characterized by a slight ventilation with the circulation of fresh and dry air.

 |Rootstocks:||kober 5bb - 420A.|

 |Training System:||Free-standing espalier with “Guyot” pruning.|

 |Soil:||Calcareous, argillaceous with magnesium content|